-Electrolyte capsules replenish the loss of electrolytes through sweat and urine are inevitable during endurance activities lasting more than 3 hours, especially in Indian weather conditions.
+Electrolyte capsules replenish the loss of electrolytes through sweat and urine are inevitable during endurance activities lasting more than 3 hours, especially in hot/humid weather conditions.
 For such intense endeavors, like marathons, triathlons and ultras, ordinary sports drinks and water cannot compensate for the extensive electrolyte losses that your system will undergo.
 As part of your fueling strategy, Unived Salt Capsules effectively replace these losses in a proportional and balanced manner, without shocking your system with an excessive or imbalanced portfolio of electrolytes.
 Unived Salt Capsules complement your hydration source (water/ sports drink) perfectly in keeping hydration imbalances at bay.
 With the Unived Salt Capsules, you get a timely replenishment of electrolytes.

 Unived Salt Capsules ensure that your system is instantaneously compensated for the loss of vital electrolytes, without experiencing spikes and drops in performance levels due to issues like muscle cramping, dehydration, stomach distress, and fatigue.
 They also shield your body against lasting physiological upheavals caused, by delivering adequate levels of nutrients that support a complete system recovery.

 Sodium (213mg per capsule)

 Each serving of Unived’s Salt Caps offers 213mg of sodium, the major electrolyte that is found in the extracellular fluid (the fluid outside of your cells).
 This electrolyte is essential to the transport of nutrients that are necessary for energy production in the cells.
 Sodium also plays a part in facilitating muscle contraction and the transmission of nerve impulses to the muscle, making it one of the most essential electrolytes from a sports performance perspective.